riverbed/riverbed-operator/README.md

 aws eks --region <region-name> update-kubeconfig --name <cluster-name>
 ```

-# Install a Certificate Manager
+# Install cert-manager
-The Riverbed Operator requires that a certificate manager is installed in your cluster and that your cluster uses Kubernetes version 1.22 or greater.
-The Certificate Manager is used for auto-instrumentation of java and .Net applications.
+The Riverbed Operator requires that  [cert-manager](https://cert-manager.io/docs/installation/) is installed in your cluster and that your cluster uses Kubernetes version 1.26 or greater.
+The cert-manager is used for auto-instrumentation of java and .Net applications.

-**Check if a certificate manager is installed on your cluster**
+**Check if cert-manager is installed on your cluster**
 ```
 kubectl get pods --namespace cert-manager
 ```
-**Install a certificate manager in your cluster**
+**Install [cert-manager](https://cert-manager.io/docs/installation/)  in your cluster**
 ```
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.14.5/cert-manager.yaml
 ```
-Before installing the Riverbed Operator make sure the Certificate Manager is fully installed.
+Before installing the Riverbed Operator make sure the cert-manager-webhook is fully installed.
-Some certificate manager installs may take up to thirty seconds to procecss.
-Run the command below and verify that you see three running processes.
+Some installs may take up to thirty seconds to complete.
+Run the command below and verify READY is 1/1
 ```
-kubectl get pods --namespace cert-manager
-NAME                                       READY   STATUS    RESTARTS   AGE cert-manager-5bd57786d4-wjbvn              1/1     Running   0          6s
+kubectl get pod -n cert-manager -l app.kubernetes.io/name=webhook NAME                                    READY   STATUS    RESTARTS      AGE cert-manager-webhook-5778696f85-4l7l4   1/1     Running   2 (30h ago)   5d5h
-cert-manager-cainjector-57657d5754-vj6cb   1/1     Running   0          6s
-cert-manager-webhook-7d9f8748d4-f8g58      1/1     Running   0          6s

 ```
 # Install the Riverbed Operator
 Run the following from a command line.